clandrew/stripirq/README.md

 # StripIRQFromCPULog
 This is a dead simple command-line tool to strip interrupts from a 65816 CPU debugger transcript.
+It could have probably been a regex.

 Usage:
 ```